postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 ### Failed payments

 If you have a card on file, Postman will automatically attempt 3 times to charge it.
 If this is unsuccessful, team members with billing privileges receive an email notification.
+Use the link in the email to access and pay for your [invoice](#using-the-pay-now-option).

 <img alt="Failed payment email" src="https://assets.postman.com/postman-docs/billing-email-payment-declined-v9.1.jpg" width="400px"/>